Hantavirus Pulmonary Syndrome

 The incubation period for HPS is 1-6 weeks but usually lasts for 2 weeks.
 Initial symptoms include the sudden onset of 3-5 days of fever, dry cough, fatigue, dizziness, myalgia, headaches, chills, nausea, vomiting, and abdominal complaints.
 Arthralgias and back pain occur less frequently.
 The disease progresses rapidly to fever, severe coughing, dyspnea, tachypnea, tachycardia, rales, diffuse pulmonary edema, ARDS, and death.
 Rarely, some patients may develop DIC.
 At the time most victims seek medical care they usually require immediate intubation and mechanical ventilation.

 HPS was first identified in the southwestern United States in 1993.
 Since that time more than 500 cases have been identified throughout the country.
 In 2012, several confirmed cases of HPS were associated with staying at cabins in Yosemite National Park in Yosemite Valley, California.
 There are 4 major hantavirus strains in North America: Sin Nombre, which is carried by the deer mouse (found throughout North America); Black Creek Canal, which is carried by the cotton rat (found in the southeastern United States and Central and South America); New York, which is carried by the white-footed mouse (found in southern New England, the mid-atlantic, southern, midwestern and western United States, and Mexico), and Bayou, which is carried by the rice rat (found in the southeastern United States and Central America).
 The common house mouse and house pets do not carry hantaviruses.
-Person-to-person transmission has not been documented.
+Person-to-person transmission has not been documented except for Andes hantavirus (ANDV) (endemic in Chile and Argentina; the only hantavirus for which person-to-person transmission has been reported).
 At present, no vaccine is available.

 Some farm and domestic workers, building and fire inspectors, hikers, campers, laboratory workers, mammalogists, pest-control workers, and people who enter or clean rodent-infested structures are susceptible to contracting HPS.